“It is not about art, also not about pure technique. It is about life, and therefore it is about finding a language for life.“

 Please note that you need to provide the video-material online, e.g. by secure file upload to a video portal.
 You can specify the links and passwords (if any) in the application form.
 For technical reasons we do not recommend to use YouTube or Dailymotion for your upload.
 Videos, whose links are not functional, can unfortunately not be considered.

-The grant holders are selected by an international panel and will be announced in mid-December 2019.
+The grant holders are selected by an international jury and will be announced shortly after the application period is closed.
 The panel’s decision is final and incontestable.

 KICK-OFF AND CONCLUSION